fossmanjack/manciple-rn/doc/sync.md

 ### Notes

-I've just inserted a "sync" prop into the pantries.
-Thus we want to sync only based on pantries that actually want to sync -- items only get synced if they're listed in a pantry that has sync enabled.
+I've just inserted a "sync" prop into the lists.
+Thus we want to sync only based on lists that actually want to sync -- items only get synced if they're listed in a pantry that has sync enabled.
 I don't want local-only stuff (birthday gifts, etc) being a part of the background data.